blaix/jme3-jruby-template/README.md

     rake rawr:compile
     jruby src/ruby/main.rb

-You only need the compile step if you have java code under `src/java` (which we do).
+*You only need the compile step if you have java code under `src/java` (which we do).*

-To package and run the app as a jar:
+Or to package and run the app as a jar:

     rake rawr:jar
     java -jar package/jar/jme3-jruby-template.jar

-To package and run the app as an OS X .app:
+Or to package and run the app as an OS X .app:

     rake rawr:bundle:app
     open package/osx/jme3-jruby-template.app

-To package and run the app as a Windows .exe:
+Or to package and run the app as a Windows .exe:

     rake rawr:bundle:exe
     package/windows/jme3-jruby-template.exe